Priya Saroj: Personal life and education

 Priya Saroj was born on 23 November 1998 in Karkhiyaon village, Varanasi district, Uttar Pradesh.
 She is the daughter of Tufani Saroj, a three-time MP and current MLA from Kerakat in Uttar Pradesh.

 She completed her schooling at the Air Force Golden Jubilee Institute in New Delhi.
 She then pursued higher education by earning a Bachelor of Arts (BA) degree from Delhi University.
 Her academic journey continued with a Bachelor of Laws (LLB) degree from Amity University, Noida, Uttar Pradesh.
 She practices in the Supreme Court.

-Engagement with cricketer
+Engagement with cricketer Rinku Singh

 She got engaged to Indian cricketer Rinku Singh on 8 June 2025.
 Rinku Singh, from Aligarh, UP, played for Kolkata Knight riders in the IPL and they were connected through a common friend and later, it became an arranged affair with both families accepting them.
-Chief minister Akhilesh Yadav attended the engagement along with his wife and MP Dimple Yadav.
-Actress Jaya Bachchan and cricketer Bhuvnesh Kumar also attended.
-The marriage which was initially fixed for November at Taj Hotel in Varanasi, is postponed by three months, and is now scheduled for February 2026.
+Former Chief minister Akhilesh Yadav attended the engagement along with his wife and MP Dimple Yadav.
+Actress Jaya Bachchan and cricketer Bhuvneshwar Kumar were also present.
+The marriage which was initially fixed for November at Taj Hotel in Varanasi, is now postponed and is now reportedly scheduled for February 2026.